Thermodynamic and transport properties of high-quality single crystals of the altermagnet CrSb: Abstract

 \section{Abstract}

 Altermagnetism (AM) is an emerging magnetic order unifying essential characteristics of ferromagnetic and antiferromagnetic states.
-Despite zero net magnetization, altermagnets (AMs) exhibit spin-split electronic bands and lifted altermagnon spin degeneracy.
-The altermagnet CrSb has attracted significant interest owing to its large spin-splitting energy.
-In this paper, we present the growth details of high-quality single crystals of CrSb using the self-flux method.
-We obtained large (001) oriented hexagonal crystals, up to 2 $\times$ 2.5 $\times$ 1 mm$^3$ in size.
-We investigated physical properties of the CrSb single crystals through measurements of electrical resistivity, magnetic susceptibility, and specific heat.
-The residual resistivity ratio (RRR) around 11 indicating the higher crystal quality than previous reports.
-A pronounced positive magnetoresistance of up to 80\% is observed at 3.5 K. The specific heat was measured down to 0.45 K, revealing the Sommerfield coefficient $\gamma$ = 4.0 $\pm$ 0.08 mJ mol$^{-1}$ K$^{-2}$, indicating weak electronic correlation among the conduction electrons.
-The room temperature specific heat exceeds the Dulong-Petit limit due to a broad magnon contribution from the altermagnetic order.
-The data yield the Debye temperature of 321 $\pm$ 5 K and magnon energy gap $\sim$ 16 $\pm$ 1 meV.
-We also reveal that stoichiometric CrSb does not exhibit superconductivity down to 0.1 K. These findings underscore CrSb as a viable altermagnet for room temperature magnonic and spintronic applications.
+The CrSb has attracted significant interest owing to its large altermagnetic spin-splitting energy.
+In this paper, we present the growth details of high-quality single crystals of CrSb using the self-flux method and investigate their physical properties.
+We obtained large (001) oriented hexagonal crystals, up to 2 × 2.5 × 1 mm$^3$ in size with residual resistivity ratio $\sim$ 11.
+A pronounced positive magnetoresistance of up to 80\% is observed at 3.5 K. Most strikingly, the room temperature specific heat value exceeds the Dulong-Petit limit, being attributed to a broad magnon contribution from the altermagnetic order of CrSb.
+The specific heat fit reveals a magnon energy gap $\sim$ 16 $\pm$ 1 meV.
+Further, ac susceptibility measurements demonstrate the absence of superconductivity down to 0.1 K. These findings underscore CrSb as a viable altermagnet for room temperature magnonic and spintronic applications.